Michele S. Skelton

 Michele Skelton has been teaching undergraduate students at Stetson University since 1993.
 She is a strong advocate of the complementary nature of anatomical structure to function.
 She often utilizes this principle in teaching, encouraging students to study physiology as a biography and apply the content they learn to their bodies now and for a lifetime.
 She mentors students to be lifelong learners and healthy, health-conscious global citizens.

 Skelton's passion for teaching has been recognized by a variety of awards including the prestigious McEniry Award for Excellence in Teaching, the highest award given to a faculty member at Stetson University.
 But the greatest awards and rewards for Skelton come from watching her graduates achieve their career goals (medical school, PA, PT, OT, chiropractic medicine, nursing, public health, exercise physiologist, etc.) and their life goals.

 Skelton served as the chair of the integrative health science department from 1999 to 2012.
-She is also the Lynn and Mark Hollis chair of health and wellness and a member of the American College of Sports Medicine and the American Physiological Society.
+She also served as the Lynn and Mark Hollis chair of health and wellness 2009-2015.
+She is a member of the American College of Sports Medicine and the American Physiological Society.
 She has published in journals associated with both of these organizations.